coder/docs/admin/workspace-management/extensions.md

 ## The extension marketplace

 You can find the extensions available to you in the extension marketplace.
-Access to the marketplace is enabled by default and requires no unique configuration on your part.
+Coder enables access to the marketplace by default and requires no unique configuration on your part.
 You can, however, choose between two types of extensions marketplaces by going to **Manage** > **Admin** > **Infrastructure**, then scrolling down to **Extensions**: